Batman2741/Carrierjump/README.md

 1. Put this folder in your EDMarketConnector plugins directory.
 2. Make sure the folder contains `load.py`.
 3. Restart EDMarketConnector.
-4. Check EDMC Settings > Plugins and confirm `ISSB` is loaded.
+4. Check EDMC Settings > Plugins and confirm `CarrierJump` is loaded.

 ## Configure